dihedron/netcheck/README.md

 The first `range` loop goes over the map, bundle by bundle; the `$id` loop variable will contain the bundle name, the `$results` the array of results.
 The second `range` loop runs over the array of results and prints out:

-1. the protocol: see the use of `.Protoocol.String` to print the textual representation of the protocol,
+1. the protocol: see the use of `.Protocol.String` to print the textual representation of the protocol,
 1. the host: see how the `splitList` Sprig function is used to split hostname/IP and port apart
 1. the port: only if the `splitList` operation returned more than one item (ICMP does not have a port!)
 1. the error: only if it is not nil